Women’s Leadership and Economic Security Strategy

-The South Australian Government is developing a Women’s Leadership and Economic Security Strategy aimed at increasing women’s participation, with a focus on non-traditional and growth employment areas.
-Consultation with the business sector and other key stakeholders will be critical to the development of this strategy.
+The South Australian Government has developed a Women’s Leadership and Economic Security Strategy aimed at increasing women’s participation, with a focus on non-traditional and growth employment areas, informed by consultation with the business sector and other key stakeholders.

 What have we achieved so far?